articulate/biplane/README.md

   -h, --help  # Help for this command. default: 'false'.
 ```

+### Using Docker

+As the Docker image is pointed at the biplane executable simply provide parameters to actually do something.
+For example:

+    docker run --rm -it articulate/biplane -h

 ### Config format

 Biplane follows the same conventions as [Kongfig](https://github.com/mybuilder/kongfig).
 If you want to start configuration from an existing Kong instance, you can dump the current config and modify as needed.